Sismspir/Spotify-React/README.md

 # Spotify-React

-The app uses Spotify Web API to search for artists and display their top tracks.
-When a user types in the name of an artist in the search bar, the app makes a request to the Spotify API to retrieve a list of matching artists.
-It then retrieves the top tracks for each artist and displays them on the page.
-The app also allows users to select a song and add it to their list of favorite songs.
-The app uses Material-UI to display a dropdown menu of songs.
+This application utilizes the Spotify Web API to conduct artist searches and showcase their most popular tracks.
+When a user inputs the name of an artist into the search bar, the application sends a request to the Spotify API to obtain a list of matching artists.
+It then retrieves the top tracks for each artist and presents them on the page.
+Additionally, users have the ability to choose a song and include it in their personal list of favorite tracks.
+Material-UI is employed to exhibit a dropdown menu of songs within the application.